joabeleao/smdc-mysql/README.md

 >
 >      ! # $ % & ' * + - / = ?  ^ _ ` . { | } ~

-Despite rfc, each email provider have its own restrictions while creating
+Despite rfc, each email provider have its own restrictions while creating a new email username (local part).

+After testing email creation on different providers like google, microsoft, proton, terra, bol and checking its documentation, the most common criteria found was:

+- Emails must start with only letters or numbers.
-- Emails must contain letters ( or letters and numbers) with or without special chars followd by / letters or numbers, then followed by @ char and a domain (or domain + subdomain) plus a TLD.
+- Emails must contain letters ( or letters and numbers) with or without special chars followd by letters or numbers, then followed by @ char and a domain (or domain + subdomain) plus a TLD.
 - Emails can only contain the following special charachters: - _ . (dash, underline and dot).
-- Emails can not have two special chars in sequence.
+- Emails can only have two special chars in sequence if the next one is not a dot.
 - Emais can only have one @ char.

 ### Abstraction for validation:

+There will be always a tradeoff to be considered since a good portion of invalid emails are caused by misspelled punctuation.
+Which, depending on the precision level, could be fixed instead of purged if better analyzed.

+Queries using regex to find:

 **occurrencies that not start with letters or numbers:**